 How do you insure a tiny home?
 It’s a good question, especially if you’re building it on your own and it has wheels.
 RV insurance companies look for RVIA certification in order to insure tiny homes.
 Recreation Vehicle Industry Association (RVIA) certification is only given to manufacturers who have passed specific testing requirements.

 If you plan on building your own tiny home on wheels plan on documenting the whole process.
 Some insurance carriers require an on-site inspection or an inspection from an electrician.
-Think about ways to save on home insurance now as you think about a tiny home.

 If you want to build a tiny home you’re going to have work with local planning and zoning officials in some capacity.
 It’s best to give them a heads up on your plans to build a tiny home if you’re going to put it on a chunk of land.
 You’ll need to submit architectural plans and it’s best that those look professionally done.
 The tiny home is going to have to meet code.
 The problem with tiny homes is all buildings must meet state code as well.

 If you want a tiny home on wheels then it’s going to fall under RV requirements and needs to be parked in mobile home zoned areas.